Published December 4, 20193 min read

 However, this is assuming you can save 15% of your income.
 Most save less than 8% of their income, based on estimates from the Federal Reserve Bank of St. Louis.
 Saving at that rate (assuming you put all your savings toward retirement) means you need double the rate of return.

-The biggest way to help yourself save for retirement is by starting now.
-And make sure to invest, not just put money in a savings account.
+The biggest way to help yourself save for retirement is by starting now, though there are a few legitimate reasons to delay saving for retirement, depending on your circumstances.
+When you do start saving, make sure to invest, not just put money in a savings account.
 We have a guide on how to start investing even if it intimidates you.

 Image: Vlad Sargu